Increasing your child's confidence

 Remember, you are your child's champion, and they rely on you to guide them through life.

-Find a routine that works
+Create a routine that works

-Establishing a consistent routine that works for your child can help develop healthy habits.
+Establishing a consistent routine for your child can help develop healthy movement habits.
 Find what works for your child and your family.
 This might be a certain time of the day, such as directly after school, or getting active in a particular area, such as the local park.
 Having a routine will help provide your child with structure, familiarity and some predictability in their lives.

-Prepare and introduce early
+Prepare and introduce activities early

 The more notice you give your child about a movement activity, the more likely they will comprehend and respect that time.
 Having multiple check-ins is also helpful.
 Saying things like

-Displaying pictures on the fridge or pinboard may be helpful for some children so they can visually see their day.
+Displaying pictures on the fridge or pinboard may be helpful for children so they can visually see their day.

 Praise effort rather than skill